IOTRONICS/PARC-2024-SUBMISSION-/README.md

 **` ros2 run tomatoes_detection1 task2_solution `**

 ## Challenges Faced
-Task 1

-Task 2
+(Task 1)
+- We were nto able to create a map of the environment due to wild lidar readings. causing the map not to form properly
+- Even while using servoing for this task, we saw that the camera positions on the robotmodel was not set properly for visualization. for instance, the front camera was also covering some part of the robot blocking visualization.
+- The responds is not the best. for instance, turning the robot was hard, because he had to vary alot of angles and it was slow.

+(Task 2)
-For Task 2, detecting tomatoes was challenging due to their tendency to cluster together, complicating image processing.
+- Detecting tomatoes was challenging due to their tendency to cluster together, complicating image processing.
 Green tomatoes occasionally confused the model, causing it to misidentify them as weeds.--------------------------------------------------
-Internet connectivity issues.
+- Internet connectivity issues.
-Insufficient GPU for image processing tasks.
+- Insufficient GPU for image processing tasks.
-Difficulty in distinguishing closely packed tomatoes, resembling grape clusters.
+- Difficulty in distinguishing closely packed tomatoes, resembling grape clusters.
-Misidentification of green tomatoes as weeds.
+- Misidentification of green tomatoes as weeds.